Rajkoli143/Bakery-Website/README.md

 1. Sign up for a Razorpay account
 2. Get your API keys from the Razorpay dashboard
-3. Add the keys to your `.env` file
+3. Add the keys to your environment variables
 4. Test payments using Razorpay's test credentials

 ## File Structure